 Building a website is easier than ever.
 The days of having to code everything from scratch using HTML and CSS and upload it to a server are no longer the only option for a website.
-Most mainstream sites nowadays use CMS programs with themes and there’s even sites that let you use visual editors to place objects on your site’s pages instead of having to code at all.
+Most mainstream sites nowadays use CMS programs with themes and there are even sites that let you use visual editors to place objects on your site’s pages instead of having to code at all.

 Today, I’m going to use one such site to show you how you can build a beautiful website using Wix.